 In saying this, Shopify isn’t perfect and you can’t really expect it do everything especially when it comes to something as complex as SEO.

 Shopify gives you the infrastructure to optimise your site for search engines by making it super easy to edit pages, product descriptions, meta descriptions, URL structure etc.

-But it doesn’t clearly explain how to get the best results from doing this or even indicate if you’re on the right track.
+But it doesn’t clearly explain how to get the best results from doing this or even indicate if your Shopify SEO is on the right track.

 This is where third-party tools (that aren’t in the Shopify app store) come into play e.g. Google Search Console, Google Analytics, Keywords Everywhere, Ahrefs etc.

 So, what are your customers actually typing in when they are searching for a solution that your product solves?
 This is where keyword research comes in.

 It is crucial you know the difference between the intent behind different keywords.
 This will help give you a better understanding of what is going on in the mind of your customers as well as the stage of the conversion funnel they are in (this will also do wonders for your content marketing strategy).

 This information will form the foundation of essential content on your site such as product descriptions, blog posts, FAQs page etc.